na-na-hi/renget/archive/RibombeeFly.md

 “I know.
 We’ll need to find a flying Pokemon.
 I hate to bother other people and ask for help, but I don’t think I have any other option.”

 I paused and thought about my guildmates, and the Pokemon affiliated with the guild.
-“Let’s see... flying Pokemon... there’s a Vibrava who showed up at the guildhall before, but I only saw him once or twice, and I don’t know anything about him.
-And there’s the Noivern, Bullet.
-He’s not a guild member, but I think he could help me if we could find him.
-Do you know where he lives, or where he is right now?”

-“Nope,” said Sneasel.
-“We could ask around and track him down, but he’s probably out on a mission with his girlfriend, as usual.”

-“The Indeedee?
-She’s not his girlfriend—according to Bullet, anyway.
-But that’s beside the point.
-Any other flyers you can think of?”
+“Let’s see... flying Pokemon...
+Natu is the first that comes to mind.
+He’s Charm’s partner.
+Is he here?”

+Sneasel shook her head.
+“I bumped into Charm yesterday, and she said she and Natu were heading out on a couple missions today.
+We can wait till tomorrow and talk to him when they get back.”

+“I’d rather not wait,” I said.
+“The sooner I can get started on this, the better.”

-“How about we talk to Archie?
+“Then how about we talk to Archie?
 She’s a guildmate, and she lives just at the edge of town.
 We can swing by and see if she can help.”

 “Archie the Archeops?
 Uh...
 I don’t want to sound rude... but she’s not a good flyer.
 Not her fault, though—her species just can’t fly well.
 So I don’t think I’d be able to learn much from her.
 It would be better to talk to a skilled flyer.”

 “Good point.
-But we ain’t got any in the guild.
-I guess we can hit the town and look for someone there.
-There’s plenty of flying Pokemon in town.
+But I think Natu and Archie are our only flying guildmates.
+How about outsiders?”

+“Well, there’s a Vibrava who showed up at the guildhall before, but I only saw him once or twice, and I don’t know anything about him.
+And there’s the Noivern, Bullet.
+He’s not a guild member, but I think he could help me if we could find him.
+Do you know where he lives, or where he is right now?”

+“Nope,” said Sneasel.
+“We could ask around and track him down, but he’s probably out on a mission with his girlfriend, like usual.”

+“The Indeedee?
+She’s not his girlfriend—according to Bullet, anyway.
+But that’s beside the point.
+Any other flyers you can think of?”

+“Well, there’s plenty of flying Pokemon in town.
+Maybe we can head out and ask them.
 And I’ve been here longer than you, so I can probably give you some ideas about who’s best to ask.”

 A certain Pokemon popped up in my mind.
 “Actually,” I said, “now that you mention it, I have one idea.
 Let’s head out into town.”